kaapstorm/pregnant_justice/src/02_family_defense_foundation.rst

 .. note:: March 2015

 Louise leaned in over the dinner table.
-"I was thinking we could call it the 'Family Defence Foundation'.
+"I was thinking we could call it the 'Family Defense Foundation'.
 Firstly, because anything with the word 'family' in it sounds like a right-wing dog whistle.
 And secondly, because the truth is that the majority of women who get abortions have a family."

 "I love it," said Katherine Nelson.
 "Let's do it."

-"The Family Defence Foundation!"
+"The Family Defense Foundation!"
 James Nelson raised his glass.

 The four of them chinked, and took another of many sips.